beba2123/Recipe-app-api/README.md

 # Docker
 docker is a containerization technology which allows us to package an application with all its dependencies into and also it is an opensource platform that allows developers to automate deployment, scaling, and mangement of applications inside lightweight, portable container.
+# Docker images
+-> they are a blue print for container which means that they can be runtime enviroment, application code, commands, or any dependancies

 # container
 container are self contained units that package all the neccessary software, libraries, and dependancies needed to run an application.
 # Docker Compose